teamhanko/passkeys-next-auth-starter/README.md

 # Hanko Passkey Starter for Next-Auth

-This repo shows how you can add passkey login with Hanko to your Next.js app that uses Next-Auth for authentication
+This repo shows how you can add passkey login with Hanko Passkey API to your Next.js app that uses Next-Auth for authentication.

 ## Technologies used